-This chapter deals with that part of the supply chain where the product is packaged for marketing.
+This page deals with that part of the supply chain where the product is packaged for marketing.

 “Packaging” can include rigid and flexible plastic containers, cardboard containers, plastic bulk bins, punnets and trays for fruit and vegetables, sachet machines, tinplate pails and cans and other metal containers, polyfoam, polystyrene, as well as the equipment used prepare the product for the market.